rothnic/grid-dashboard/README.md

 The production setting builds two configurations: one for the client (`build/public`) and one for the serverside prerendering (`build/prerender`).

-## Build visualization

-After a production build you may want to visualize you modules and chunks tree.

-Use the [analyse tool](http://webpack.github.io/analyse/) with the file at `build/stats.json`.

-## Loaders and file types

-Many file types are preconfigured, but not every loader is installed.
-If you get an error like `Cannot find module "xxx-loader"`, you'll need to install the loader with `npm install xxx-loader --save` and restart the compilation.

 ## Common changes to the configuration

 ### Add more entry points